-The CATCH (Creating Access to Careers in Health Care) program provides all-expense paid certificate programs for select health care professions at Edmonds and Everett community colleges to low-income adults in Snohomish County to fill critical jobs in health care.
+The CATCH (Creating Access to Careers in Health Care) program provided all-expense paid short certificate for Certified Nursing Assistant at Edmonds and Everett community colleges to low-income adults in Snohomish County to fill critical jobs in health care.

-Both college CATCH programs offer these in-demand, all-expense paid, work-ready certificates of completion while also allowing students to meet prerequisite and core course requirements for advanced certificates in, for example, Patient Care Technician at Edmonds Community College and Medical Assistant at Everett Community College.
-Space in both college CATCH programs is limited.
+Both college CATCH programs offered this in-demand, all-expense paid, work-ready certificate that allowed students to meet prerequisite and core course requirements for advanced certificates in, for example, Patient Care Technician at Edmonds Community College and Medical Assistant at Everett Community College.

-- Classes are a combination of online and classroom instruction, reducing time required on campus.
+- Classes were a combination of online and classroom instruction, reducing time required on campus.

-- Each CATCH student will receive a laptop to keep (upon completion of the program).
+- Each CATCH student received a laptop to keep (upon completion of the program).

-- Get support with educational advising, career counseling, and college success counseling.
+- Support with educational advising, career counseling, and college success counseling.

-- Acquire the knowledge to launch your health care career; learn health care career options and pathways, medical terminology, anatomy and physiology, CPR, and so much more.
+- Acquired the knowledge to launch health care career; learn health care career options and pathways, medical terminology, anatomy and physiology, CPR, and so much more.

-- Pursue other certificates, and/or associate and bachelor’s degrees, if you choose.
+- Pursued other certificates, and/or associate and bachelor’s degrees.